White Chili with Tomatillos and Chicken.

 A pizza cutter makes this a snap.

-We love corn tortillas, but we find flour works wonderfully with this White Chili with Roasted Tomatillos and Chicken.
+We love corn tortillas, but we find flour works wonderfully with this White Chili with Tomatillos and Chicken.

 Simply take a nice sturdy pan and fill it with about 1 inch of vegetable oil.

 Once the oil is shimmering, toss in a handful of the tortilla strips.

 They are ready once they become a golden brown.
 Remove and place on a plate lined with paper towels.